 Supreme Mugwump, International Confed. of Wizards.)

-Harry took a break after the brief introduction.
-The titles of this man named Dumbledore overwhelmed him as he read.
+Harry rolled his eyes after the brief introduction.
+The titles of this man named Dumbledore overwhelmed him as he read, and some sounded quite silly.
 He took a breath and read on:

 Dear Mister Potter,

-We are pleased to inform you that Hogwarts School of Witchcraft and Wizardry has accepted you.
+We are pleased to inform you that Hogwarts School of Witchcraft and Wizardry has accepted you into its institution.
 Enclosed is a list of needed supplies and books.

 Term begins September the first.
 Someone will be by to assist you no later than July 31.